Calvin-Pang/NExpR/README.md

 ### Environment

-You can install the required packages with this commander:
+You can install the required packages with this command:

 ```
 pip install requirements.py
 ```

+### Data

+We used three public datasets and one in-house data in our experiments.
+The three public datasets are: [PROSTATEx](https://www.cancerimagingarchive.net/collection/prostatex/), [fastMRI](https://fastmri.med.nyu.edu/) and [MSD](http://medicaldecathlon.com/).

 ### Citation